itsmeipg/mpv-config/README.md

 - Fix custom buttons
 - Make hint values disappear if different from mpv defaults, instead of mpv.conf's defaults
 - Add badge to chapters button
+- Might remove playlist button on bottom right since it exists in the top left anyway

 # Theme